TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 * topic: recent event/activities
 * adverbs/adverbial clauses of time and/or place (dates, places)
 * many proper nouns
 * direct or reported speech
 * past tense

-*Note*: Please note that direct or reported speech should be regarded as a part of news/reporting, even if it is more subjective.
+> ❕ Please note that direct or reported speech should be regarded as a part of news/reporting, even if it is more subjective.
 When deciding whether the text is subjective or not, please disregard the reported speech.

+> ❕ If the text has features of News/Reporting, it can be News, even if it is written in the 1st person.

+> ❕ If the text has the form of an article that could be published in the news/in a magazine, and includes a lot of reported speech (he said, "..."), it can be annotated as News/Reporting, even if it does not report on a concrete event (see an example among the examples on the link below).

-*Note*: If a text which reports about an event is subjective (consists of many subjective adjectives or adverbs and particles), annotate it as [Opinionated News](#opinionated-news).
+> ❕ If a text which reports about an event is subjective (consists of many subjective adjectives or adverbs and particles), annotate it as [Opinionated News](#opinionated-news).

+> ❕ If the text reports on an event/product, but is very promotional, annotate it as [Promotion + News/Reporting](#promotional-news) (use Promotion the primary label and News/Reporting as the secondary label).

 Examples: news report, sports report, travel blog, reportage, police report.